isabella232/training-workshop/instructions/README.md

 ## GitHub Branch

-A shiny new GitHub branch has been created for you in the workshop repository.
+A new branch has been created for you in the GitHub workshop repository.
 You won't be doing a lot here, but it serves as a component of the workshop activities and you will be returning to it towards the end to make a modification or two.
 It's yours, so don't worry about messing anything up for anyone else.

 Chances are, you're already viewing these instructions on your branch but for your reference, here is its URL: